no8f/Aurora/README.md

 >[!Note]
 >Please check if you have all dependecies for the theme

-Open kvantum and install the folder .config/kvantum/MonochromeSolid. (it's a modiefied theme to work well with the rest of the desktop.)<br>
+3. Copy the chrome folder from .config/firefoxcss in the $HOME/.mozilla/firefox/<some-mane>.default-release/ directory and activate firefox userChrome.css
-In the qt6ct/qt5ct change the style to kvantum.
+4. Copy the Rest of the .config folder in your own .config directory

-For the GTK Theme you can use whatever you want (I use Andromeda theme), install it wit nwg-looks.
+5. Open kvantum and install the folder .config/kvantum/MonochromeSolid. (it's a modiefied theme to work well with the rest of the desktop.)<br>

-<p>Put the chrome folder from .config/firefoxcss in the $HOME/.mozilla/firefox/<some-mane>.default-release/ directory And google how to activate firefox userChrome.css</p>
+6. In the qt6ct/qt5ct change the style to kvantum.
-<p>And put the Rest of the .config folder in your own .config directory<br></p>
+7. For the GTK Theme you can use whatever you want (I use Andromeda), install it with nwg-looks.
-Now restart.
+8. Reboot.

 ###